-Wrexham, UK. pop-punk band Neck Deep is releasing their third album The Peace and The Panic this Friday, August 18th.
+WREXHAM UK—Pop-punk band Neck Deep is releasing their third album titled The Peace and The Panic this Friday, August 18th.
 Neck Deep has been releasing music since 2012 with their label Hopeless Records.
-Consisting of Ben Barlow, Matt West, Sam Bowden, Fil Thorpe-Evans and Dani Washington, the band has been keeping busy in the studio and on tour.
+Consisting of Ben Barlow, Matt West, Sam Bowden, Fil Thorpe-Evans and Dani Washington, the band has been keeping very busy in the studio and on tour.
 In the last couple years, they’ve headlined on the Vans Warped Tour, worked alongside Mark Hoppus of Blink-182 and completed a 2016 headline world tour of their own.
 Neck Deep is emerging as one of the most successful bands of their genre and generation.

-The Peace and The Panic finds Neck Deep in flux; they are developing their sound, as well as themselves while still staying true to their original pop-punk flow that defined Life’s Not Out To Get You and the releases prior.
-The 11 tracks of The Peace and The Panic are a philosophical creation that reflect the constant split of highs and lows, along with struggles life brings.
+The Peace and The Panic finds Neck Deep in flux.
+They are developing their sound, but are staying true to their original pop-punk flow that defined Life’s Not Out To Get You and the releases prior.
+The 11 tracks of The Peace and The Panic are a philosophical creation that reflect on the constant split of life’s highs and lows, along with struggles it brings them.

-Opener Motion Sickness undoubtedly shares a similar sound to their previous album while still showcasing their willingness to experiment with their new material.
-Singer Ben Barlow shares, “Like a lot of the new record, it carries a theme of duality; the verses are about confusion and struggle, but the choruses are about not giving up, not letting hard times get the best of you.”
-The band released a music video for the song that was filmed in a documentary style, which brings fans into a day in the life of Neck Deep.
+The opener titled Motion Sickness undoubtedly shares a similar sound to their previous album while showcasing their willingness to experiment with their new material.
+Singer Ben Barlow shares, “Like a lot of the new records, it carries a theme of duality; the verses are about confusion and struggle, but the choruses are about not giving up, not letting hard times get the best of you.”
+The band released a music video for the song that was filmed documentary style, which brings fans into a day in the life of Neck Deep.

-Neck Deep recently released their track In Bloom on the Radio 1 Rock Show, accompanied with a visual.
+Neck Deep release their track In Bloom on the Radio 1 Rock Show, which was accompanied by a visual.
 In comparison to their previous music videos that tended to be much busier, In Bloom stands out with a flurry of contrasting colors and pleasing abstract imagery.
 The music video conveys the band’s growth musically and stylistically, as well as lending them more of a visual identity.

-All in all, this album is representative of the band growing with more depth and confidence, while still feeling anxious to see what the future holds.
+All in all, this album is representative of the band growing in confidence, while still feeling anxious as to what the future holds.

-Neck Deep wrapped up their summer tour with announcing that they will be returning to North America early next year for a headlining tour.
-The tour will bring them to Santa Ana on January 18th and take them across cities in the United States and Canada.
+Neck Deep wrapped up their summer tour by announcing that they will be returning to North America early next year for a headlining tour.
+This tour will bring them to Santa Ana on January 18th and take them across cities in the United States and Canada.
 For tickets and more information head to: https://www.ndsoundcheckclub.com/

 Pre order The Peace and The Panic here: neckdeep.lnk.to/TPATP